Master of Arts (Theology) from the University of Notre Dame

 Diocesan religion teachers, directors of religious education, youth ministers and other professional catechetical parish ministers are eligible to pursue a Master of Arts (Theology) degree through the University of Notre Dame under a grant from the Our Sunday Visitor Institute.

 The MA requires completion of 12 courses (=36 credit hours), the last of which is a capstone project.
-The OSV Institute may suggest topics of research for the capstone within students' interests.
-Note: There is no longer a comprehensive exam.
+The OSV Institute may suggest topics of research for the capstone within students’ interests.

 Step 1: Apply to the Office of Catechesis for funding.

 Step 2: Receive approval for funding from the Office of Catechesis.

 Step 3: Apply for admission to Notre Dame’s Theology MA Program.

 Important to note: GRE scores are now an optional part of the application

 Step 4: Receive an acceptance letter from the Notre Dame Theology Department.

 Step 5: Sign an agreement with the Office of Catechesis.
 Once 8 courses (=24 credit hours) are completed, students are expected to return four years of catechetical service to the diocese.
 If a student leaves the diocese or is otherwise unavailable, the cost of tuition beginning with the second course must be reimbursed to the diocese.
 In effect, each year of service forgives 25% of the total tuition cost.

 Being headquartered locally in Huntington, the OSV Institute funds the program to serve the catechetical needs of our local Church, so the agreement helps to ensure that everyone involved is contributing toward this goal.
 The Office of Catechesis then uses any reimbursed money to continue funding active students.